Difference Between Leadership and Management with Examples

-- Inspiration: A leader must have ability to inspire his team and persuade them to follow him.
+A leader must have the ability to inspire his/her team and persuade them to follow him/her.
 Leaders have their own styles.
 They are willing to be themselves.

-- Honesty & Integrity: Honesty and integrity are the ingredients that a good manager must have.
-Otherwise people don’t believe you and they don’t follow you.
-Leaders build royalty and trust.
+Honesty and integrity are the ingredients that a good manager must have.
+Otherwise, people don’t believe you and they don’t follow you.
+Leaders build loyalty and trust.

-- Vision: A leader must know where he is and what he would like to achieve or accomplish in the mid-term or long-term future.
+A leader must know where he/she is and what he/she would like to achieve or accomplish in the mid-term or long-term future.

-- Communication: A leader must be a good communicator who conveys his ideas and opinions to others in an effective way.
-He must keep others informed of the journey and explains where they are and where they will arrive.
+A leader must be a good communicator who conveys his ideas and opinions to others in an effective way.
+He/She must keep others informed of the journey and explains where they are and where they will arrive.

 Traits Needed to Be a Manager

-- Having Ability to Execute a Vision: A manager must have ability to execute a strategic vision.
-He creates a roadmap for his team to follow the vision.
+A manager must have the ability to execute a strategic vision.
+He/She creates a roadmap for his team to follow the vision.

-- Having Ability to Direct the Team: A manager directs his team to perform their responsibilities on a daly basis.
+A manager directs his team to perform their responsibilities on a daily basis.
 He makes resource planning and optimizes the resources while directing the team.

-- Having Ability to Manage the Process: Establishing processes, work rules and creating procedures are the managers business to run the business effectively.
+Establishing processes, work rules, and creating procedures are the managers’ business to run the business effectively.

-- People Focused: Managers must be people focused.
-They must be aware of the team members needs to increase their productivity.
-A manager must also encourage decision making within the team to solve the problems effectively.
+Managers must be people-focused.
+They must be aware of the team members’ needs to increase their productivity.
+A manager must also encourage decision-making within the team to solve problems effectively.

-One of the main difference between a leader and a manager is that a leader guides people or team members to attain the goal.
-However a manager forces team members to work for the goal.
+One of the main differences between a leader and a manager is that a leader guides people or team members to attain the goal.
+However, a manager forces team members to work for the goal.
 Managers administer people to perform their daily work efforts.

 There are lots of differences between a manager and a leader.
 A few of them are below